 - rivets (and necessary setting tools), optional

-Start by sandwiching your zipper between a piece of lining and outer fabric right sides together.
+Dopp Kit Step 1: Start the bag by sandwiching your zipper between a piece of lining and outer fabric right sides together.
 Be sure that the zipper pull is facing the right side of the outer fabric (blue/grey fabric in the photo) and not your lining (brown fabric in photo)!
 Stitch using a zipper foot, 1/4″ from edge.

-Making sure your zipper is half unzipped, grab both outside pieces and put them right sides together and pin along the side parallel with the zipper.
+Dopp Kit Step 6: Making sure your zipper is half unzipped, grab both outside pieces and put them right sides together, and pin along the side parallel with the zipper.
 Do the same with the lining pieces.
 Sew using a 1/2″ seam allowance.

 Or it might be right side out, depending on which way you flipped it…make it look like the photo above 😉 Again, make sure that zipper is partially unzipped.
 Center the zipper on the seam and if you would like to add a little folded piece of leather on each end, just sandwich them in between, centered over the zipper, folded edge facing inward.

-You can finish the seams here either with a zig zag stitch, serger or by sewing some bias tape or twill tape over the edge.
+Dopp Kit Step 9: You can finish the seams here either with a zig-zag stitch, serger or by sewing some bias tape or twill tape over the edge.

 Happy Sewing!
-If you enjoyed the DIY Dopp kit, you might also enjoy our DIY T-Shirt Blanket Tutorial.
+If you enjoyed the DIY Dopp kit or toiletry bag, you might also enjoy our DIY T-Shirt Blanket Tutorial.
 If you need help with your sewing projects, be sure to join our Peek-a-Boo Pattern Shop Facebook Group.